Stmated/picolight/README.md

 * Frame Destroyer
     > Handles the freeing of memory allocated by `Frame Creator`.
 * Pattern Executor
-    > Does final calculations that are then printed to a `Pattern Printer`
+    > Does final calculations that are then return a `HsiaColor` pixel.

     > Pixels are streamed as much as possible, so to not keep them in memory.
 Refresh rate is only limit.
-* Pattern Printer
-    > Prints to the strips.
-Can be wrapped over each other for compositioning.

 # How the rendering pipeline can work